awsdocs/amazon-rds-user-guide/doc_source/CHAP_Troubleshooting.md

-# Troubleshooting<a name="CHAP_Troubleshooting"></a>
+# Troubleshooting for Amazon RDS<a name="CHAP_Troubleshooting"></a>

-Use the following sections to help troubleshoot problems you have with Amazon RDS\.
+Use the following sections to help troubleshoot problems you have with DB instances in Amazon RDS and Aurora\.

 **Topics**
 + [Cannot Connect to Amazon RDS DB Instance](#CHAP_Troubleshooting.Connecting)